Charles E W Bean, Diaries, AWM38 3DRL 606/77/1 - April - May 1917 - Part 3

 the Scottish preserve an

-imperturbability is a
+imperturbability in a

 crisis which goes beyond

-that of our Victorian & south
+that of our Victorian & South

-Australian, & some others
+Australian, & some other

 regiments.
 I believe the